 T – the flow time.
 This is the time that the units spend in the business process from the beginning to the end.

 If we rearrange the formula above, we can find throughput using the following equation:

 Consider a company called ABC Corp. that manufactures chairs.
 The company’s management wants to increase its profits by improving the operations process.
 Therefore, the management decides to find out the company’s current throughput.

 Currently, the company holds 100 chairs in inventory.
 The average time that a chair is contained in the business process from its production to selling is ten days.
 Using the above information, we can find the throughput:

 The company’s throughput is 10 chairs per day.
 Alternatively, you could state that the daily throughput is 10 chairs.

-Thank you for reading CFI’s explanation of throughput.
-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+Thank you for reading CFI’s guide to Throughput.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: